Good-Hair/project-guide/README.md

 * When user selects a stylist username they get redirected to stylist profile
 * With clicking a photo a stylist posts of their their username below image will link to their page
 * Every photo of a style/ hashtag will link to stylists who have the style name in their bio and can filter based on location, photos, stylists and reviews(Like Instgram)
-* Profile page for each user- user can view saved stylists and styles
+* Profile page for each user- user can view saved stylists and styles, and unsave/unfollow
 * Settings (Accesibility, Notification, General, etc.) user can access in right hand corner of profile
-* Reviews- can access phone camera to take a photo of hair and leave a written and rated review on stylist page
+* Reviews- User can access phone camera to take a photo of hair and leave a written and rated review on stylist page

 **Optional Nice-to-have Stories**
 * In app Booking
 * CHAT with stylist
+* Stylist user profile ( stlyist account acts as user account as well, stylist can follow other stylists, explore, and like other styles
+* Photo tags with style price, additional stylist notes, and more from stylist attached to posted photo appearing on feed/ explore
+* Click on general photo to view more detailed version of post
 ### 2. Screen Archetypes

-* Login
+* Login - user can login
-* Register - User signs up or logs into their account
+* Register - User signs up with new account or logs into their account
 * Upon Download/Reopening of the application, the user is prompted to log in to gain access to their profile information to refresh feed.
 * Feed - compiled photos of suggested styles and stylists based on previously favorited styles, followed stylists and hashtags
-* Explore - Search bar at the top, can filter search results by Photo, Stylist, Location, Cost, etc. Blow search bar you can see explore page with photos of random posted/ promoted styles
+* Explore - Search bar at the top, can filter search results by Photo, Stylist, Location, Cost, etc. Below the search bar you can see explore page with photos of randomly posted/ promoted styles and you can like and view styles there
 * Stylist Page- When a user clicks on a stylist username, they can view stylist profile, the styles they do, can write or view reviews, and can see style costs and book.
 * User Profile- When a user selects their profile tab they can see all of their favorited styles, and the stylists and hashtags they follow.
 They can unfavorite or unfollow here as well.
-* Add Style Screen  (Stylist)
-   * Stylist can add a style
+* "Add Style" Screen  (Stylist)- Stylist can add a style

-* Settings Screen
-   * Lets people change language, and app notification settings.
+* Settings Screen- Lets people change language, and app notification settings.

 ### 3. Navigation